SeisoLLC/goat/CONTRIBUTING.md

     Note: Linter env variables must be formatted as <LINTER_CONFIG>, i.e. RUFF_CONFIG, CFN_LINT_CONFIG,
     etc., and the values supplied will overwrite the default arguments supplied in the goat.

+4. Environment variables
+   1. `-e PIPENV_PIPFILE="/etc/opt/goat/Pipfile"` is necessary when running the goat against repositories with their own
+   Pipfiles to ensure the goat's internal pipenv loads with the correct packages.
+   2. `-e VALIDATE_PYTHON_MYPY="false"` disables the mypy linter.
+When this ENV is set, the goat will display output noting
+   mypy was skipped.

 ### Note